Amrtamer711/ChatBot-UI/README.md

 ## Report

-Report project is avaialble in `report.docx`
+Project report is avaialble in `report.docx`